Pelodiscus shipian: Taxonomy

 Pelodiscus shipian belongs to the genus Pelodiscus, which was previously lumped together as a single species, Pelodiscus sinensis.
 In 1991, a new species of the genus was described as Pelodiscus axenaria, but its distinctiveness was often questioned until it was confirmed by molecular genetic studies in 2010.
 In 2018, Shiping Gong and colleagues discovered a genetically distinct lineage of the Pelodiscus axenaria complex.
 They initially called it "lineage I", until they described it as a new species, Pelodiscus shipian, in 2022.
 Some older records of Pelodiscus axenaria may actually represent Pelodiscus shipian.
 The Pelodiscus axenaria complex also includes Pelodiscus huangshanensis, which was described in 2021.

 After Gong and colleagues discovered the cryptic "lineage I", another group of researchers also began collecting and studying specimens of the new lineage.
 They wrote a species description, where they gave "lineage I" the name Pelodiscus jiangxiensis.
 As of October 2022, the paper is only accessible as a preprint and thus doesn't have any nomenclatural value according to the ICZN rules.
 The description of Pelodiscus shipian, on the other hand, was published already in April 2022.

 Phylogeny

 Based on phylogenetic analyses, Pelodiscus shipian is the sister species of Pelodiscus huangshanensis, with the second closest relative being Pelodiscus axenaria.
 These three species constitute the Pelodiscus axenaria complex, which forms a clade sister to all other Pelodiscus species.

 Description

-Pelodiscus shipian is a small species, with an adult carapace length of 8-10 cm.
+Pelodiscus shipian is the second smallest extant turtle species (second only to Kinosternon vogti), with an adult carapace length of 8-10 cm.
 Pelodiscus shipian can be confused with the other species of the Pelodiscus axenaria complex, especially with Pelodiscus axenaria.
 The carapace color of Pelodiscus shipian is typically olive clay with greenish-black marbling.
 The carapace is distinctly keeled, and the entoplastron is boomerang-shaped.
 The plastron is yellowish-white and has no markings except for the dark patches near the armpits.